ph-rast/bmgarch/README.md

     #>
     #> STARTING SAMPLER FOR MODEL 'CCCMGARCH' NOW.

-The preidictors for C are on a log scale in section `Exogenous predictor`
+The predictors for C are on a log scale in section `Exogenous predictor`

     summary(fitx)